Welcome to Sacred Sacred Heart School Kindergarten!

 If you would like to learn more about the Catholic faith, Sacred Heart has a subscription to the streaming site FORMED.org.
 To access it you can log on to https://formed.org and sign up.
 It will ask for your zip code, 17603 and Sacred Heart will pop up, enter your name and email and you will be in.
 There is content for adults and children.

 Concepts of print to know: By now, all the children should be using a capital letter for the first letter of their name and all the rest are lower case.
-If your child is not doing that, I will send home a practice page for that in the RED folder.
-Capital letters are used at the beginning of names and sentences.
 We are looking at before, after, beginning, end, middle, these are all concepts that your child needs to understand as they learn to recognize letters, words and sentences.
-We are looking at story order.
-We are discovering that we read from left to right and top to bottom.
+We have a few children who are not solid with reading from left to right and top to bottom.
+Using your finger to follow the path of words in stories you read can help.
 We are looking for periods to end our sentences.
+Most of the children are proficient with recognizing words, where they begin and end.
+A few are still not understanding the space between words helps to differentiate each word.
+While you are reading with your child, occasionally point to the word so they can see each word individually.
+We are looking at main idea and details that contribute to explaining the main idea.
+We are looking at story sequence.

 Thank you for your help.